 The Shopper Transition Zone

-The Shopper Transition Zone — Creating the Best Shopping Experience
+The Shopper Transition Zone Shopping Experience

 When shoppers come into a store, the goal is for them to have the best shopping experience possible, with the best possible outcome — shopping and purchasing what is offered, then repeatedly returning to shop.
 However, how can stores know if they are luring shoppers in or turning them off from coming back for more?